benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

     1. Pull the latest if you previously checked out: `git pull`
 1. Navigate to the example directory for **chem-sync-local-flask**:
     1. `cd app-examples-python/examples/chem-sync-local-flask/`
-1. Create a `.client_secret` placeholder file required by Docker
+1. Create a `.client_secret` placeholder file that we'll use to hold our app's client secret
     1. *nix: `touch .client_secret`
     1. Windows: `echo.> .client_secret`
+1. Create a `.env` placeholder file that we'll use to hold environment variables for our app
+    1. *nix: `touch .env`
+    1. Windows: `echo.> .env`
 1. Start building the Docker containers
 `docker compose up --build -d`
 1. Optionally start the Docker logs `docker compose logs -f` in a separate terminal window